Lukeasargen/TnseqPipeline/README.md

 - TA map - from stage 1

 Outputs:
-- Trimmed Reads - removed adpaters
+- Trimmed Reads - removed adpaters and crop
-- Cropped Reads - removed excessively long reads
 - Aligned Reads - mapped reads to the genome
 - TA maps - total alignments for every TA site

-Use the save version of Bowtie as stage 1.
+Use the same version of Bowtie as stage 1.
 ```
 ./scripts/reads1.sh -e experiment_name -i index_name -a adapters -r reads